SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Arbitrage-Free Call Prices

-\end{definition} \begin{definition}[Martingale Density] A~sequence $p=(p_j)_{j=1,\ldots,M}$ of densities $p_j\in \R^{N}_{\geq 0}$ defined over strikes $0<K^1,\ldots,K^N$ with unit mean is called a \emph{martingale density} if there exist\footnote{ As pointed out in~\cite{buehler2006expensive} transition operators are by no means unique for given marginal distributions. } martingale transition operators $P_{j|j-1}\in\R^{N\times N}$ such that
+\end{definition} \begin{definition}[Martingale Density] A~sequence $p=(p_j)_{j=0,\ldots,M}$ of densities $p_j\in \R^{N}_{\geq 0}$ each defined for expiries $0=T_0<\cdots<T_M$ over strikes $K_j$ with unit mean is called a \emph{martingale density} if there exist\footnote{ As pointed out in~\cite{buehler2006expensive} discrete time transition operators are by no means unique for given marginal distributions. } martingale transition operators $P_{j|j-1}\in\R^{N\times N}$ such that

 written out as